To provide accessible babywearing education and support in our community.

 On May 10th, 2006, Jun-Nicole Matsushita and Jennifer Hamner organized a Yahoo group called Iowa City Babywearers.
 That fall, through the TBW forums, they connected with Aradia Wyndham, inviting her to join their first official in-person meeting, on the first Saturday of January 2007 at a little coffee shop called Fair Grounds in Iowa City.

 In 2008 Jun-Nicole left to focus on Bamboo Birth and in 2012, Jennifer Hamner relocated.
-In early 2016 Aradia stepped down as head of the ICBW, appointing Kelsey Sandeno as her successor due to her passion for, and unfailing commitment to, ICBW.
+In early 2016, Aradia stepped down as head of the ICBW appointing Kelsey Sandeno as her successor due to her unfailing commitment to teaching babywearing.

 Kelsey Sandeno, mother of three, is the current head of the Iowa City Babywearers.
 She started babywearing in 2009 with the birth of her eldest son and has been teaching babywearing in the Iowa City area since 2010.
 Sandeno has taught online with BabyCenter, through the ICBW’s YouTube channel as the creator of the Wrap Challenge and Wrappers’ Corner video series, and posts detailed carrier sewing tutorials on the IBCW blog.
 She specializes in contemporary babywearing culture and textile production.

 Aradia Wyndham taught babywearing in her community from 2006-2014, drawing on her experience using infant carriers as a nanny since 1998.
-As an undergraduate, she studied ethnopediatrics, a focus within anthropology, with particular interest in infant carriers and swaddling techniques.
+As an undergraduate, she studied anthropology with particular interest in infant carriers and swaddling techniques.
 As a graduate student, Wyndham studied book history with a focus on Medieval and Early Modern English medical and domestic manuals concerning ideas about the female body, birth, and infant care.
-She is the author of the blog Evolution of Babywearing and writes for the Iowa City Babywearers.
+She the social media manager/content creator for ICBW and the author of the blog Evolution of Babywearing.

 As ICBW celebrates its 10th Anniversary, we continue to evolve to meet the needs of the community online and in-person.
-We still host a First-Saturday-of-the-Month meeting for hands-on help and community building– but today it is live streamed for members who cannot attend.
+We host two meetings a month, on the first Saturday and third Wednesday, for hands-on help and community building– but today it is live streamed for members who cannot attend in person.
 We maintain our online group presence, currently though through Facebook, Twitter, Instagram, and here, on our blog.
-We have added a monthly evening babywearing lecture series for those who want to learn more about babywearing but do not have specific troubleshooting concerns.
-And all of this is made possible through donations and the hard work of our volunteers, thank you.
+And all of this is made possible through donations, sponsors and the hard work of our volunteers, thank you.

 Iowa City Babywearers would like to acknowledge Leslie Kung (2008-2010), Renee Roso (2009-16), Cami Fuller (2013-14) and Hai Huynh (2013-16) for their years of volunteer service.
 Thank you!